Community Voices

 Conversations are completely voluntary, and you are able to change your mind at any point during the conversation.
 You also do not need to answer any questions you do not wish to or speak about any topics that you are not comfortable with.

 Champions want the conversations to be an enjoyable experience for everyone involved.
-Unfortunately, once the conversation content has been fed back into thedatabase, it will not be possible to withdraw it due to technical reasons.
+Unfortunately, once the conversation content has been fed back into the database, it will not be possible to withdraw it due to technical reasons.

 • How will the information you share with us help inform change?

-As outlined above, the information that you share with us will be anonymously reported back and analysed.
+The information that you share with us will be anonymously reported back and analysed.
 This will then be shared with the NHS and the intention is that this insight could help inform areas of work such as community engagement methods, access to services and decision making.

-As the pilot evolves, we hope to embed this knowledge into ways of working and explore how we work with our partners to learn from our communities in order to improve our services and the way we work.
+As the programme evolves, we hope to embed this knowledge into ways of working and explore how we work with our partners to learn from our communities in order to improve our services and the way we work.
 We plan to develop an ‘insight bank’, where information gathered by our champions can be stored and help build a picture over time about what is important to local people.
 This would be made available to everyone involved in supporting people to live healthy, happy lives.

 • I spoke with a Community Connector, are they the same as a Community Champion?